larrykoubiak/npp-plugins/MultiClipboard/readme.txt

    to improve plugin performance.
 Text size is a hidden option in the config xml
 5. Some internal changes to improve performance a little bit
-6. Rename localisation file to more standard name suffixes, eg _en, _de (Technical)
+6. Rename localisation file to more standard name suffixes, eg _en, _de
+7. Fix issue when Notepad++ is converting text format between ANSI and UTF/Unicode, the entire text is copied into system clipboard during this process, and hence into MultiClipboard.
+Now the plugin will recognise and ignore this process (Technical)
 1. Switch to unity build configuration.
 Full release build time went down from 27 secs to 8 secs
 2. Use link time code generation in release build to hopefully improve runtime performance